Hammarn/1MB335/Lab4.md

 To find tRNAs, GeSeq uses the program tRNAscan (Lowe & Eddy 1997).
 To ensure we have found all of the tRNAs, it is best to double check the lengths and identities of the tRNAs found in GeSeq by using the stand alone tRNAscan program, which has a very easy to use web interface.
 The program may be found [here](http://lowelab.ucsc.edu/tRNAscan-SE/).
 In the proper dialog box upload your sequence, change the dropdown box for 'Sequence source' to the right answer for your species and leave everything else as default.
 Hit submit.

 Obs! tRNAscan is a bit annoying with formatting and might complain about the header of your fasta file (for example).
 In that case, copy your original fasta file and simplify the header before resubmitting.
-You can also paste the sequence in the search box.
+You can also paste the sequence in the search box, if you leave out the header you have to instead click on "Raw sequence" instead of "Formated fasta file".

 After a short while, you will see a list of the tRNAs and their locations in your genome.
 Compare these results to what GeSeq found and note if anything is missing or locations are divergent.
 Refer to the table below for a list of all the amino acids that should be present in your genome and for any conversion that you need to make (more details after Question 2).